Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Plunge Hideaway

-Keep the pool shape simple, plant palms and leafy trees close to the edges.
-And let branches stretch overhead so the space feels wrapped, not exposed.
+This is smart for long, narrow back gardens where width is limited anyway.
+Keep the pool shape simple, plant palms and leafy trees close to the edges, and let branches stretch overhead so the whole space feels wrapped and private rather than exposed to the neighbors.

 @tropitecture